 The first project involves transportation improvements associated with the IAC site redevelopment and is broken down into two phases.
 The first phase, known as the Western Phase, includes the extension of A, B, C, and D Streets from Fairground Avenue to Carlisle Springs Road.
 This phase is currently underway and is expected to run through November 2018.
 Since this phase does not include work on active roadways, no traffic disruptions should occur.

 The second phase is called the Highway Occupancy Permit Phase, in reference to the permit needed for the work.
 The HOP phase involves improvements to Carlisle Springs Road, a state highway.
-Pending permit approval, this work could start in June of this year and continue through May 2019.
+Pending permit approval, this work could start in June of 2018 and continue through May 2019.
 The plan is for the bulk of construction for the HOP to be completed in 2018, with final paving and cleanup in 2019.
 Work for the HOP phase will require temporary adjustments to traffic patterns on Carlisle Springs Road between E Street and North Hanover Street, pending PennDOT approval.
 The construction contractor will be responsible for installing signage and using flaggers to direct traffic safely around the construction.
 The Borough will be replacing its water main on Carlisle Springs Road during the HOP phase construction.
 Conducting these activities concurrently should reduce the impact of the needed construction on the public and allow the Borough to reduce overall construction cost.
 The total construction budget for both phases of the IAC Site Redevelopment Project is $4.4 million.

 The second part of the Connectivity Project is referred to as Borough Project 1.
 This section involves improvements to North Hanover Street and Carlisle Springs Road.
 The intersection of Carlisle Springs Road and North Hanover Street will be realigned to bring the approach to a 90 degree angle.
 There will also be a traffic signal installed at the intersection.
 Further south, a 5-point roundabout at the instersection of North Hanover Street, West and East Penn Streets, and Fairground Avenue will be installed..
 This complex project is still in the pre-construction phase with construction likely to begin in fall of 2019 and completed by spring 2021.
 The project timeline may depends on how quickly the needed rights-of-way are obtained.
 The work at North Hanover Street and Carlisle Springs Road will be done as a staged construction without the need for detours.
 Two lanes of traffic will be maintained throughout by shifting traffic off to the side.
 Parts of Fairground Avenue and West and East Penn Streets will need to be temporarily closed during the the roundabout construction.
 The total budget for Borough Project 1 is $8.6 million.